MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/e-invoicing-dk-get-started.md

 - Create secrets in Azure Key Vault, and set up Key Vault as described in [Customer certificates and secrets](../global/e-invoicing-customer-certificates-secrets.md):

     - The **Service ID** which uniquely identifies the company by the provider of electronic documents delivery service.
-    - The **Group ID** which is required for internal routing within the infrastructure of the provider of electronic documents delivery service.
+    - The **Group** which is required for internal routing within the infrastructure of the provider of electronic documents delivery service.
     - The **Token** which grants the authorization to access the infrastructure of the provider of electronic documents delivery service.

 - Make sure that the following Electronic Reporting (ER) format configurations are imported.
 For more information, see [Import Electronic reporting (ER) configurations](../../../fin-ops-core/dev-itpro/analytics/electronic-reporting-import-ger-configurations.md).